SzyJar/mini-games/README.md

 The games are written in JavaScript, user interface is made with react.

 ## Sudoku
-Select your preferred difficulty level from three exciting options: Easy, Medium, and Hard.
+Select your preferred difficulty level from three options: Easy, Medium, and Hard.
 Each puzzle is uniquely generated to ensure a fresh experience every time.
 After entering your solution, click the "Check my solution" button.
 You'll get instant feedback, highlighting your mistakes and celebrating your successes.

 ![image](https://github.com/SzyJar/mini-games/assets/107247457/9f1fb5b6-6d6b-4e1b-bb7d-d232856a4d72)